Nicholas Ridley, Baron Ridley of Liddesdale: Political career, 1955–1979

-At the 1955 general election, Ridley unsuccessfully contested the safe Labour seat of Blyth.
-He was elected Member of Parliament (MP) for Cirencester and Tewkesbury at the 1959 election.
-He was appointed as Parliamentary Private Secretary in 1962, and from 1964 he was a Select committee member before joining the front bench.
 In 1973, he co-founded the Selsdon Group, which was opposed to the abandonment of the radical 1970 manifesto by Edward Heath.
 He closed his keynote speech at the group's launch by citing the "Ten Cannots" of William J. H. Boetcker, adding that they "could well become the guiding principle of the Selsdon Group".
 The members of the group were seen as disloyal at the time but their ideas came to prominence in the Thatcher years.